-- (a) The Government and the BCMA shall create an ad hoc working group (the "Hybrid Working Group") to consider and make recommendations regarding a hybrid model of compensation that includes both a prospective and retrospective payment component. - (b) The Hybrid Working Group will be composed of four members, two of whom will be appointed by the Government, two of whom will be appointed by the BCMA.
+- (a) The Government and the Doctors of BC shall create an ad hoc working group (the "Hybrid Working Group") to consider and make recommendations regarding a hybrid model of compensation that includes both a prospective and retrospective payment component. - (b) The Hybrid Working Group will be composed of four members, two of whom will be appointed by the Government, two of whom will be appointed by the Doctors of BC.

-- (c) The Hybrid Working Group will commence its work by April 1, 2013, and will, on matters where all members of the Hybrid Working Group agree, submit a written report and recommendations to the Physician Services Committee by March 31, 2014.
-In preparing that report and recommendations, the Hybrid Working Group will, among other things, consider the following: - (i) models of hybrid compensation that could more closely align compensation with service and quality outcomes than fee for service or purely fixed payment (such as a Service Contract or Salary Agreement) may do alone; - (ii) services that could be provided within the prospective component of compensation and services that could be incentivised within the retrospective component of compensation; - (iii) areas of practice that may be suited for application of hybrid compensation models; - (iv) areas of practice or physician groups for participation in a potential hybrid compensation pilot project; and - (v) input from both the General Practice Services Committee and the Specialist Services Committee. - (d) The Physician Services Committee will consider any report and recommendations received from the Hybrid Working Group and make any decisions regarding such report and recommendations by consensus decision.
+- (c) The Hybrid Working Group will, on matters where all members of the Hybrid Working Group agree, submit a written report and recommendations to the Physician Services Committee by a date to be determined.
+In preparing that report and recommendations, the Hybrid Working Group will, among other things, consider the following: - models of hybrid compensation that could more closely align compensation with service and quality outcomes than fee for service or purely fixed payment (such as a Service Contract or Salary Agreement) may do alone; - services that could be provided within the prospective component of compensation and services that could be incentivised within the retrospective component of compensation; - (iii) areas of practice that may be suited for application of hybrid compensation models; - (iv) areas of practice or physician groups for participation in a potential hybrid compensation pilot project; and - (v) input from both the General Practice Services Committee and the Specialist Services Committee. - (d) The Physician Services Committee will consider any report and recommendations received from the Hybrid Working Group and make any decisions regarding such report and recommendations by consensus decision.